Xiangyu-Hu/SPHinXsys/tutorials/sphinx/examples/example1_2D_dambreak.rst

 Let’s go through the program line by line and see how it works.
-It begins with the include statements:
+It begins with the include statement:

 .. code-block:: cpp

 	/**
 	 * @file 	Dambreak.cpp
-	* @brief 	2D dambreak exaple.
+	 * @brief 	2D dambreak example.
 	 * @details This is the one of the basic test cases, also the first case for
-	* 			understanding SPH method for fluid similation.
+	 * 			understanding SPH method for fluid simulation.
 	 * @author 	Luhui Han, Chi Zhang and Xiangyu Hu
-	* @version 0.1
 	 */
-	/**
-	* @brief SPHinXsys Library.
-	*/
-	#include "sphinxsys.h"
+	#include "sphinxsys.h" //SPHinXsys Library.

 That gets us all the declarations we need to write a SPHinXsys-using application.